The Free Starship

 | 15,000 km/s | 63.2% | 86.5% | 1,280,000 t |

-Deceleration at the destination is a drive burn against the direction of travel, not aerocapture.
-The pre-departure fueling campaign at the outer planets must load propellant for both the acceleration and deceleration legs.
+Deceleration at the destination is a drive burn against the direction of travel.
+The pre-departure fuelling campaign at the outer planets must load propellant for both the acceleration and deceleration legs.
 See Appendix H for loading timelines.

 The power-thrust-time constraint.
 For any rocket where exhaust kinetic energy dominates: , where is thrust and is exhaust velocity.
 This creates a hard trade: